Ebi: Career

 Ebi released his last album called Lalehzaar in 2019.
 The song Koocheye Nastaran in this album, which is a political song and is about the Iran–Iraq war, was controversial.

 In 2020, Ebi appeared on Persia's Got Talent.

 Ebi participated in the protests against Ebrahim Raisi's presence in front of the United Nations and supported the Iranian protests.

 He started his new world tour called "The Love Project" in 2022.
 This tour was postponed due to COVID-19.

 Personal life

-Ebi has three daughters from his first wife, Forooze Meghdadi Hamedi.
+Ebi has three daughters from his first wife, Firouze Meghdadi.
 They divorced after 25 years of marriage.

-He divides his time between Marbella, Spain and Los Angeles with his second wife, Mahshid Hamedi Boromand.
+He divides his time between Marbella, Spain and Los Angeles with his second wife, Mahshid Boroumand.
 In the early 2000s, he lived in Sweden.
 Ebi has a stepson from Mahshid.

-Awards
+Philanthropy

-1974: 1st singer in Turkey festival with the song Shekar.
+In July 2020, Ebi launched a fundraising campaign through his personal charity, the "Ba Tou" (With You) Foundation, urging his fans to donate to UNICEF.
+To incentivize contributions, he announced that if the campaign reached its $10,000 goal, he would completely shave off his beard for the first time since 1971.The financial target was met rapidly, prompting Ebi to post a video on his Instagram account showing him shaving his face clean after nearly fifty years.
+In the caption, he wrote that while he had avoided shaving for decades, he had set this specific charitable milestone as the only condition under which he would do so.
+He expressed surprise at how quickly the funds were raised, stating he "never thought the donations would be collected so fast, forcing him to go stand in front of the mirror."